luchoct/bank-transfers/statements-loader/README.md

 ```
 .\venv\Scripts\python.exe -m unittest discover -s tests/unit
 ```
+As per code, a file is generated in `/out/runTests/unit`.
 # TODOs
 * FTP connection uses default timeouts of Python ftplib module.
 * FTP connection is not secured with TLS.